-Like the 2021–22 season, the archery harvest (bows and crossbows combined) remained relatively high, making up approximately 22% of the overall harvest.
+As in the last several years, the archery harvest remained relatively high, making up approximately 22% of the overall harvest.
 Thanksgiving Day and the Wednesday before Thanksgiving continue to be popular fall turkey hunting days.
-This year a total of 368 birds were harvested during that two-day timeframe, accounting for nearly 23% of the total fall harvest.
-Thanksgiving Day accounted for the single highest day of harvest with 232 birds or 14% of the total fall harvest.
+This year a total of 400 birds were harvested during that two-day timeframe, accounting for 28% of the total fall harvest.
+Thanksgiving Day accounted for the single highest day of fall harvest with 266 birds (19%).

 Fall Turkey Harvest Data by County: Five-Year Trends